ruireng/ProjectNetPipe/README.md

 ```

 All the inputted arguments in the commands above are just examples.
 `--host=`: The name of the server.
-If the server is running on the same computer, the name will be `localhost´.
+If the server is running on the same computer, the name will be `localhost`.
 If the server is running from another machine, the hostname will be that machine's IPv4 address.
 `--port=`: The port number your server will run on.
 `--usercert=`: The user's certificate file, which will also represent the server.
 This file is equivalent to `your_certificate.pem` in the **Creating Certificates Using OpenSSL** section.
 `--cacert=`: The CA's certificate file used to sign the user's certificate.
 This file is equivalent to `your_CA_certificate.pem` in the **Creating Certificates Using OpenSSL** section.
 `--key=`: The user's secret key file.
 This file is equivalent to `your_privatekey.der` in the **Creating Certificates Using OpenSSL** section.

 All of the file names are relative path names to the `NetPipe` directory.

 3. Unless an error message is presented, the client should now be connected with the specified server, and all messages that are sent will be securely encrypted.

+# About the project:
+This project was made during the fall term of 2023.
+Certificates were created using OpenSSL and the rest of the code is mostly based on Java's javax.crypto and security libraries.